ogunleye0720/Continuous-Deployment-Of-SockShop-Microservice-Application/README.md

-# Altschool_third_semester-exam
-This is a repository containing the solution to my third semester examination at altschool.
+# Continuous Deployment of Sock-Shop Microservice Application With Terraform and Jenkins.
 This repository contains some terraform script to automate the creation of a virtual private cloud (vpc), Eks cluster, worker nodes, and jenkins server to create a
-CI/CD pipeline to trigger the build process of the scripts and kubernetes manifest files to deploy a sock-shop application, votingapp, and promeheus-grafana.
+Continuous Deployment pipeline to trigger the build process of the scripts and kubernetes manifest files to deploy a sock-shop application, votingapp, Into an EKS Cluster on AWS.

 ## This Repository contains
 - [x] Backend module which creates an S3 bucket and dynamodb to initiate remote state and state-locking.